Critical Language Scholarship Program | Celebrating Women's History…

 CLS Turkish 2016

 Isabelle holds a MA in Conflict Studies with Distinction from the London School of Economics and a BA in International Affairs (Honors) summa cum laude and a Minor in Turkish Language and Politics from Portland State University.
 As an undergraduate student at Portland Community College, Isabelle participated in the 2016 CLS Turkish Program hosted by Azerbaijan University of Languages in Baku, Azerbaijan.
-Isabelle lives in the London where she works as a multilingual consultant taking on projects that feed her curiosity – whether translating court cases for asylum-seekers or more recently, serving as an interpreter for Turkey’s first NASA mission.
+Isabelle lives in London where she works as a multilingual consultant taking on projects that feed her curiosity – whether translating court cases for asylum-seekers or more recently, serving as an interpreter for Turkey’s first NASA mission.

 Rori DiFiore: First, I’d love to hear a bit about what you’ve been up to in the 8 years since CLS?